javascript-tutorial/en.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

 - The `"use strict"` directive switches the engine to the "modern" mode, changing the behavior of some built-in features.
 - Several modern features of the language enable `"use strict"` implicitly, so it's quite hard to evade it.

 It's always recommended to start scripts with `"use strict"`.
-All examples in this book assume so, unless (very rarely) specified otherwise.
+All examples in this tutorial assume so, unless (very rarely) specified otherwise.